nj026/Geo-Insight-The-Overlooked-Crises-Response-Center/Presentation_Brief.md

 The international humanitarian system has no single tool that answers: *"Where is the biggest mismatch between documented human need and actual response?"*

 - Funding data (FTS), severity assessments (INFORM), sector needs (HNO), and emergency allocations (CERF/CBPF) live in 10+ separate systems
-- Joining them requires reconciling inconsistent schemas, conflicting naming conventions, and structural gaps across 67 Excel workbooks and ~30 CSVs
+- Joining them requires reconciling inconsistent schemas, conflicting naming conventions, and structural gaps across numerous Excel workbooks and CSVs
-- Analysts repeat this work for every question, with no institutional memory
+- This process can be manual, cumbersome, with no institutionalized memory and critical!
 - Result: systematic blind spots where severe crises receive negligible funding for *years* without detection

 **Speaker note:** "This isn't a technology problem.
 It's an attention problem.
 The data exists — but no one can see the full picture."